crazy-cat-crypto/3d-mapping-explorer-robot/Simple_Explanation.md

 **Input:** From File made by SERIAL INTERFACE i.e Robot trajectory (x,y over time) + occupancy grid snapshots

-**Processing:** Detects if robot returns to previously visited area Then corrects accumulated position drift.
+**Processing:** Detects if robot has returned to previously visited area Then corrects accumulated position drift.

 **Output:** Corrected trajectory with drift removed or if previous position is not detected forwards the File received from SERIAL INTERFACE to OCCUPANCY GRID MAPPING.